 Students will integrate the concepts of altruism, accountability, excellence, duty, service, honor, integrity, and respect for others into all aspects of their professional lives

-- Demonstrate appropriate professional attitudes and behaviors (altruism, respect, accountability, duty, honor, integrity, and commitment to excellence) in their clinical and educational activities
+- Demonstrate appropriate professional attitudes and behaviors (altruism, respect, accountability, duty, honor, integrity, and commitment to excellence) in clinical and educational activities

 - Demonstrate sensitivity and responsiveness to patient individuality in health practices and decisions by demonstrating the ability to form appropriate professional relationships with patients from diverse backgrounds.

 - Recognize and address personal limitations, attributes, or behaviors that might affect effectiveness as a physician

 - Recognize and address ethical concerns in the practice of medicine